michael-wiltshire/Work-at-Home-Helper-Application/README.md

 * Miscellaneous mode:
 If the user does not use the clock in and out feature, they can enter the time worked manually and make edits as necessary.
 * Spreadsheet preview and creation mode: Users can preview and edit their timesheets before exporting them as a CSV file.
-Installation and Usage
+## Installation and Usage
-To install the system, clone this repository and run it on your local machine, and follow the directions in INSTRUCTIONS.txt.
+To install the system, clone this repository and run it on your local machine, and follow the directions in INSTALLING.txt.